eiffel-community/eiffel-intelligence-frontend/wiki/Front-end_with_curl.md

 <pre>
    curl -X GET http://localhost:8080/subscriptions?backendurl="http://127.0.0.1:8090/"
 </pre>
-<p>The back end used is running on localhost and port 8080, we redirect the request to 127.0.0.1 and port 8090 as requested in the query parameters and the result is as follows </p>
+<p>The back-end used is running on localhost and port 8080, we redirect the request to 127.0.0.1 and port 8090 as requested in the query parameters and the result is as follows </p>
 <pre>
      [
       {